xumzheng/microsoft-graph-docs/api-reference/beta/api/builtinidentityprovider-update.md

 ## Response

 If successful, this method returns a `200 OK` response code.
+If unsuccessful, a 4xx error will be returned with specific details.

 ## Examples